theobald-software/theobald-software.github.io/content/_en/screenshot_conventions.md

 ![Shadow test](/img/content/help_concept/shadow.png){:class="img-responsive"}

 {: .box-note }
-When placing an image within a text block, make sure to place a break and an additional return to mainain space between the text and the image.
+**Note** <br> When placing an image within a text block, make sure to place a break and an additional return to mainain space between the text and the image.
 When placing an image within a list (OL or UL) avoid breaks and returns after a step to maintain the proper formatting: images in the same horizontal line as the numbers or bullet points.

 ### Highlighting